Price Action Trading Strategies for 2021 - System, Patterns & Course

 Besides, he should be able to conclude whether the price is showing "acceptance" or "rejection" at the support/resistance levels.

 With time, you learn more about price action trading.
-The more number of charts you see, your trading skill continues to grow.
+The more charts you see, your trading skill continues to grow.

 But to get to that point, you first need to start.
 And the best place to start is usually right where you are!